yuqizhang2022/yuqizhang2022.github.io/README.md

 ### About Me

 Hi there!
 I am Yuqi Zhang.
 I am a detail-oriented data analyst and storyteller.
-I'm a graduated student from MS Business Analytics program at USC Marshall School of Business and will graduate in Dec 2022. (https://yudong-94.github.io/personal-website/blogs/MOOCList) on Coursera, edX and other MOOC platforms in subjects ranging from Statistics to Machine Learning.
+I'm a graduated student from MS Business Analytics program at USC Marshall School of Business and will graduate in Dec 2022.

 My analytical skillset includes:
 - SQL, NoSQL, Python, Tableau